serverless/blog/README.md

 ## Including Custom Scripts

 **Note:** For security purposes, all scripts referenced are vetted and hosted via our s3 bucket.

-If you need to include a custom demo, you will need to send the script over for review.
+If you need to include a custom script for demo purposes, you will need to send the script over to us for review.

 ```yml
 # blog post frontmatter